Contact Lens Care

 What is the treatment?

-Once you have used a hot compress, massaging your eyelids with clean hands can help move the oil and unblock the glands.
+Once you have used a warm compress, massaging your eyelids with clean hands can help move the oil and unblock the glands.
 You can then clean away any oil and crusting in the lashes with our Blephaclean Eye Wipes.

 What can I use to clean my eyelids?